Architecture of 8086

 - It operates with respect to T-states (clock cycles) and not machine cycles.

-8086 has four 16 bit general purpose registers AX, BX, CX and DX.
-Store intermediate values during execution.
-Each of these have two 8 bit parts (higher and lower).
+8086 has four 16-bit general purpose registers AX, BX, CX, and DX which store intermediate values during execution.
+Each of these has two 8-bit parts (higher and lower).

 It holds operands and results during multiplication and division operations.
 Also an accumulator during String operations.

 - BX register: (Combination of BL and BH Registers)

 It holds the memory address (offset address) in indirect addressing modes.